About Us

 OUR MISSION

-Our mission is to honor the legacy of Army Command Sergeant Major Scott Bailey through dedicated support of current and former service members and their families.
-We are committed to building a strong community focused on mental wellness by providing resources, programs, and connections that foster resilience, hope, and healing throughout the unique challenges of military and post-military life.
+Our mission is to honor the legacy of Army Command Sergeant Major Scott Bailey by walking alongside current and former service members and their families, with a focus on suicide prevention, support, and community.

 OUR VISION